Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

   >
   > This feature supports Tizen 4.0 and Higher for Mobile and Tizen 5.0 and Higher for Wearable.

-- Sending and processing commands to receive the replies
+- Sending and processing commands to receive replies

   You can [send a command](#sending-and-processing-commands-to-receive-replies) to the server from the client side, and then process the command on the server side.